 From the outset, the LULC and NLCD datasets have used variations on the Anderson Land Use/Land Cover Classification system.
-The version currently in use includes 16 land cover classes (plus four additional classes used only in Alaska).
+The number and definitions of land use and land cover categories have evolved over the years since their original 1976 publication.

 For more information about the National Land Cover Datasets, visit the Multi-Resolution Land Characteristics Consortium

 As you'd expect, the classification accuracy of NLCD data products has improved over the years.

 The USGS hired private sector vendors to assess the classification accuracy of the NLCD 92 by checking randomly sampled pixels against manually interpreted aerial photographs.
 Results indicated that the likelihood that a given pixel was classified correctly was only 38 to 62 percent.
 USGS therefore encouraged NLCD 92 users to aggregate the data into 3 x 3 or 5 x 5-pixel blocks (in other words, to decrease spatial resolution from 30 meters to 90 or 150 meters), or to aggregate the (then) 21 Level II Anderson classes into the nine Level I classes.